etnt/Dogs/README.md

 * Proper Navigation
 * The use of the ROOM database

-The app organized according to the MVI principle, which means:
+The app is organized according to the MVI principle, which means:

 * The UI observes changes to any data it depends on and re-renders accordingly.
-* The UI signals signals any interaction with the Domain layer via an Intent which basically is an action telling the Domain layer what the User want to do.
+* The UI signals any interaction with the Domain layer via an Intent which basically is an action telling the Domain layer what the User want to do.
 * The Domain layer exist in between the UI and Data layer.
 It contains the actual machinery (business logic) that connects the user interactions with the underlying